JeremiahPetersen/AgentCode/README.md

 ### app.py (Flask API)

-This part of the code sets up the Flask API server and outlines a single endpoint, /chat.
+Flask API server and a single endpoint, /chat.
 The /chat endpoint accepts POST requests comprising a prompt field in the request body, signifying the user's question for the chatbot.
 The endpoint processes the prompt using the conversational agent derived from `agent_setup.py` and returns the agent's response.

 ### agent_setup.py (Setup Script)

-This part of the code features the AgentSetup class, responsible for initializing the conversational agent.
-The main steps it undertakes are:
+AgentSetup class, responsible for initializing the conversational agent:

 - Utilizing the GitHub API to fetch all relevant files from a specific GitHub repository.
 It focuses on particular file types (e.g., .md, .txt, .py).
 - Creating a "knowledge base" by dividing the content of each fetched file into segments of five lines each.
 These segments are stored with their corresponding filename.